machinat/sociably/website/docs/dialog-script.md

 </>
 ```

-`params` prop passed a value to `initVars` of the sub-script,
+`params` prop is called to get the script params,
-which helps to build a more flexible flow module.
+which is available at `initVars` of the called script.

-After the sub-script returns,
+After the called script returns,
-`set` prop receives the returned value and set the new `vars`.
+`set` prop receives the returned value and sets the new `vars`.
 The runtime then continues from the `CALL` point.

 ### Macro Pattern

 Another way to reuse the flow logic is using _macro_.
-It's a function that return a section of flow.
+It's a function that returns a section of flow.
 For example:

 ```js